ACTIVE LAWSUIT!

 Update: Syngenta Internal Docs Reveal Tactics to Mislead Regulators re.
 Paraquat Health Risks

-According to The Guardian publication from 2023, internal corporate documents from Syngenta have revealed that the global chemical giant has sought to secretly influence scientific research regarding links between its Paraquat weedkiller and Parkinson’s disease [1].
+A 2023 report by The Guardian revealed internal documents from Syngenta showing the company’s efforts to influence scientific research on the connection between its Paraquat weedkiller and Parkinson’s disease [1].

 What is the Herbicide Paraquat?